Ethical Musculoskeletal (MSK) Therapy and Myofascial Pain Specialists

 Sleeping position and pillow height - An MSK Therapy perspective

 It may seem surprising, but pillow height, the type of pillow and how we sleep can contribute to some forms of shoulder, back and neck pain.
-After all, we spend considerable time each day laying in bed, during which time tissues and structures can experience sustained loading if inadequately supported.
+After all, we spend significant amounts of time each day lying in bed.
+Soft tissues and structures within the body can experience sustained loading if inadequately supported.
+Soft tissues include ligaments, tendons, muscles, bursae fascia and parts of joint structures.
+Changes to such tissues can impact joint mechanics, stability, tensional forces and result in pain.
+Hence, correct pillow height can help relieve neck pain and even help prevent it.
 Waking up with neck pain or a sore neck in the night or morning may indicate issues with sleeping position or head support.
-However, in some cases, other irritant factors occurring during the day may only manifest during the night or overnight as neck pain.
-Effectively, loading refers to forces that stretch or compress tissues and underlying structures, and the article on Biotensegrity covers this in far more detail.
-Not only can our sleeping position directly impact the loads our bodies have to contend with while sleeping, but other factors, like pillow height and sleeping surfaces, our bed, also have relevance.
+However, in some cases, other irritant factors arising during the day may only appear during the night or overnight, such as neck pain.
+Effectively, loading refers to forces that stretch or compress tissues and underlying structures.
+The article on Biotensegrity covers loading in far more detail.
+Our sleeping position can directly impact our bodies' loads while sleeping.
+Yet other factors, like pillow height and sleeping surfaces, such as our bed, also have relevance.

 Sleeping position and neck pain